Farmers' Right to Repair

-Julianne Young outspent Donavan Harrington by more than 2 to 1 in the primary but only beat him by less than 300 votes.
+Julianne Young outspent Donavan Harrington by more than 2 to 1 in the 2020 primary but only beat him by less than 300 votes.
 Because Julianne Young is so greatly disliked by Bingham County farmers and local government leaders, she obviously will need that Idaho Freedom Foundation money and support to survive her primary every year.
-She is much more dependent on the Idaho Freedom Foundation than she is on Bingham County’s farmers.
-Julianne Young has not supported Bingham County farmers in the past and will not support Bingham County farmers in the future, and they know it.
+She is much more dependent on the Idaho Freedom Foundation than she is on farmers.

 If farmers buy new equipment, they take on additional debt load that can be hard to pay in a bad year.
 If they make do with used equipment, then they will have more breakdowns during planting and harvest times or during critical watering times.
 The recent problem that has developed with new equipment, however, is that some manufacturers have been keeping control over the advanced software codes so that farmers can’t repair their equipment themselves or take it to be repaired at a place that has a quick turnaround time.
 Farmers have become dependent on the manufacturers’ whims and repair schedules.
 That’s not right, and it’s not fair.
 Under the Right to Repair bill, farmers are simply asking for fairness.

-When an irrigation pump goes out, or the grain needs to be harvested before the hail storm arrives, or the potatoes need to be harvested before an early frost (like happened last year), there is NO TIME to be wasted by red tape preventing the repair of a tractor or harvester or other farm equipment.
+When an irrigation pump goes out, or the grain needs to be harvested before the hail storm arrives, or the potatoes need to be harvested before an early frost (like happened in 2019), there is NO TIME to be wasted by red tape preventing the repair of a tractor or harvester or other farm equipment.
 I have zero tolerance for that kind of nonsense.

-Every year when they plant their crops, our Bingham County farmers know that they could be one or two years away from bankruptcy or from having their farms seized to pay the operating loans if things go wrong.
+Every year when they plant their crops, Idaho's farmers know that they could be one or two years away from bankruptcy or from having their farms seized to pay the operating loans if things go wrong.
 Not being able to repair their own equipment is NOT one of the things they should be worried about.